dhl1337/auth-demo/README.md

 You will then be able to access it at `127.0.0.1:8080`

 ## Known Issues
-* User is not getting notification if the creditial is incorrect.
+* User is not getting notification if the credentials is incorrect.
-* User can login without entering creditials.
+* User can login without entering credentials.
 * User is not getting notifiy after signing up.
 * User have to refresh the page after unlinking from the other accounts.